-Like the Code of Practice for the rest of the UK, the Northern Ireland Disability Code of Practice Employment and Occupation (link to pdf on ECNI website) at para 5.15 says that If an employer’s agent or employee (such as a line manager) knows, in that capacity, of an employee’s disability, then the employer will not usually be able to claim that it does not know of the disability.
+Like the Code of Practice for the rest of the UK, the Northern Ireland Disability Code of Practice Employment and Occupation at para 5.15 says that If an employer’s agent or employee (such as a line manager) knows, in that capacity, of an employee’s disability, then the employer will not usually be able to claim that it does not know of the disability.
 The Code goes on to say: “Employers therefore need to ensure that where information about disabled people may come through different channels, there is a means – suitably confidential – for bringing the information together, to make it easier for the employer to fulfil its duties under the Act.”

 Courts and tribunals must take into account any part of the Code of Practice that appears to them relevant to any question arising in proceedings.
 It is odd that the tribunal did not do so here.

 Admittedly, in this case there were multiple occasions when the claimant had failed to indicate he had a disability when invited to.
 There again, many people who stammer and many who do not would not class stammering as a ‘disability’ as a matter of general language.
 (See also Reluctance to be seen as ‘disabled’)

 As a legal matter the tribunal would not be bound to follow the Code of Practice, having considered it.